 - Major Repairs ($1,000–$3,000+): The most expensive repairs typically involve the heart of your furnace, like a cracked heat exchanger or a failing evaporator coil.

-Understanding Service Call and Diagnostic Fees
+What Are Service Call and Diagnostic Fees?

 Before any work begins, a technician needs to figure out exactly what’s wrong.
 This is where a service call or diagnostic fee comes in.
 Most HVAC companies charge a flat rate, usually between $50 and $200, for a professional to come to your home and diagnose the problem.
 Think of it as the cost for their time, expertise, and travel.
 The great news is that many companies, including us at Taylormade, will apply this fee toward the total cost of the repair if you decide to move forward with the work.
 We believe in transparent pricing and want you to feel confident in your decision.